lkaba-pro/lkaba-pro/README.md

 </div>

 - This portfolio showcases my key projects that blend my technical expertise in AI, Data Science.
 Through these projects, I aim to demonstrate my versatility and ability to apply innovative solutions in both the tech and creative worlds.
+- My favorite projects are the ones with this emoji: 🌸

 ---